-We'll be sending you information with detailed instructions, application forms, and fees about 100 days prior to your departure.
+We'll provide you information with instructions, application forms, and fees about 100 days prior to your departure.
 In the meantime, we're providing the information below as a guideline on what to expect.
 This info is for U.S. citizens only.
 All visas and fees are subject to change.

-• Europe (Iceland, Greenland): Starting in 2025, U.S. citizens will be required to fill out an online European Travel Information and Authorization System (ETIAS) visa-waiver to enter countries in the European Union.
-There is no confirmed start date for the ETIAS at the time of printing.
-The ETIAS will be valid for 3 years.
+• Europe (Iceland): U.S. citizens will require an online visa-waiver to enter countries in the European Union.
+There is no set timeline for when this requirement will start - we will contact all impacted travelers before their departure once the start date is confirmed.